Tyler Nail

 Full Bio

-In 2023, Nail left the Appalachian foothills for Providence, Rhode Island, looking for new experiences and inspiration.
-He spent 2024 writing heavily, sharing songs through Patreon and YouTube, and expanding his creative team.
-During that period he recorded Family, a 2025 release honoring the warmth and weight of his North Carolina roots while sharpening his guitar-driven Americana sound.
+In 2024, Nail left North Carolina, moving far from the Appalachian foothills to the little city of Providence, Rhode Island, seeking new inspiration and opportunity.
+He worked aggressively on music, sharing songs through Patreon and YouTube while expanding his creative team.
+During this time, he recorded Family, an album honoring his North Carolina roots, capturing the warmth and weight of home from afar, and honing in on a pure, guitar-driven Americana sound.

 Contact: